-The SW structures are made of three cells with the shape shown in Figure 2.
+^{©2012} Chinese Physical Society and the Institute of High Energy Physics of the Chinese Academy of Sciences and the Institute of Modern Physics of the Chinese Academy of Sciences and IOP Publishing Ltd the shape shown in Fig. 2.
 Structures are designed to maintain a higher gradient in the middle cell, while the two outer cells have half the gradient of the middle cell.
-The geometry of the middle, high gradient cell is based on the geometry of a periodic accelerator structure cells with an aperture radius of 5.65 mm and an iris thickness of 4.6 mm [4].
-The surface field profile is shown in Figure 3.
+The geometry of the middle, high gradient cell is based on the geometry of a periodic accelerator structure cell with an aperture radius of 5.65 mm and an iris thickness of 4.6 mm [4].
+The surface field profile is shown in Fig. 3.
 These surface fields are normalized to 10 MW of RF losses.
 Data of the cavity characteristics were calculated using the 2D finite element code SLANS [5].
-Both calculations and measurements for the on-axis field for the vacuum brazed structure are shown in Figure 4.
+Both calculations and measurements for the on-axis field for the vacuum brazed structure are shown in Fig. 4.